398utubzyt/GayChaos/README.md

-# GayChaos
+# Chaos Server
-The Minecraft Server for the chaos group
+The Minecraft Server for whatever I guess lol